typingincolor/blink-scripts/README.md

 Checks your calendar to see whether you should be somewhere.
 It uses icalBuddy [http://hasseg.org/icalBuddy/icalBuddy/] which can be install using homebrew `brew install ical-buddy`

+You have to start it from a terminal window due to calendar's privacy settings.
+I just type `nohup blink-calendar.sh &` and then close the terminal window.

 ## flash.applescript

 Flashes the colour specified 3 times.
 Valid colours are: